kjarya/task_management/README.md

 # Laravel Basics

-This repository is a simple Laravel project that demonstrates the basics of Laravel.
+This repository is a simple Laravel project of Task Management

 ## Getting Started

 ### Prerequisites

 - Make sure you have [Composer](https://getcomposer.org/) installed.
-- Make sure you have [PHP](https://www.php.net/) installed.
+- Make sure you have the latest [PHP](https://www.php.net/) installed.

 ### Installation